georgekatona/georgekatona.github.io/_posts/2019-04-04-Dynamic-Visualization-of-Running-Data.markdown

 Using D3 and canvas to dynamically draw thousands of moving elements has its advantages but has limitations as well.
 According to my experiments, around 4000 runners can be drawn with a really smooth animation, and even with around 7000 data points, frame rate is around 20-25 fps on most browsers (including mobile devices).
 For significantly larger data sets though, I would recommend to look for some further optimization techniques.

-If you're interested in the final outcome, you can find it at [https://georgekatona.com/vivicitta/index.html](https://georgekatona.com/vivicitta/index.html).
-I appreciate any of your thoughts and impressions in the comments section.
+If you're interested in the final result, you can find it at [https://georgekatona.com/vivicitta/index.html](https://georgekatona.com/vivicitta/index.html).
+I appreciate any of your thoughts and impressions in the comments section below.

 *Links:*
 - [Interactive Dashboard - Crimes Committed in Urbana, Illinois ](https://georgekatona.com/urbana-crimes/index.html)